anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ## Conclusion

-This project taught me that research is messy.
-I tried a bunch of things that didn't work before finding what did.
+This project taught us that research is messy.
+We tried a bunch of things that didn't work before finding what did.

-The final approach - combining statistical analysis with LLM narratives - works way better than I expected.
+The final approach - combining statistical analysis with LLM narratives - works way better than we expected.
 It's not perfect, but it's practical and actually helps real analysts.

 **Key takeaway:** Don't try to force LLMs to do everything.
 Use them for what they're good at (understanding and explaining) and use traditional tools for what they're good at (counting and aggregating).

-**20x faster investigations with 99.99% cost savings?** I'll take it.
+**20x faster investigations with 99.99% cost savings?** We'll take it.